oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 Terms enclosed in double-quotes comprise a *phrase*.

-Each individual term or phrase comprises a Boolean expression that returns true if the term or phrase is matched, otherwise false.
+Each individual term or phrase comprises a Boolean expression that returns `true` if the term or phrase is matched, otherwise `false`.
 The semantics of what is considered a match is dependent upon the service.

 Expressions enclosed in parenthesis comprise a *group expression*.